redbadger/awesome-badger/chriswhealy/FractalWASM/03 WAT Basic Implementation/03/README.md

 ### Generate the Entire Colour Palette

-This particular colour generation algorithm produces colours that do not vary significantly as `max_iters` changes.
-However, since we need to generate a lookup table that ranges from 1 to `max_iters`, each time `max_iters` changes, we will need to regenerate the entire colour palette.
+This particular palette generation algorithm produces colours that are distributed evenly across their range; therefore, changes to `max_iters` will not change the overall range of colours.
+However, since we need to generate a lookup table that ranges from 0 to `max_iters`, each time `max_iters` changes, we will need to regenerate the entire colour palette.

 ```wat
 ;; - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -